 With the introduction of FICO Score 9 to lenders, consumers don’t yet have the ability to see exactly what lenders who use FICO Score 9 see.
 That puts consumers at a disadvantage yet again, just as when FICO Scores were not available to the public, and you were never able to know your own credit score until you applied for a loan.
 I expect Fair Isaac will begin allowing consumers to buy their scores using the FICO Score 9 algorithm eventually, but not before the lenders get a glimpse of the overall data and can make new decisions.

 I decided to order my FICO 08 scores from all the bureaus.
 Previously, I had only monitored my score for free using CreditKarma, and the score reported there, my “TransUnion New Account Score,” has remained 790 for a long time.
 CreditKarma also reports a VantageScore of 874 for me, down from 886 a few months ago.
-MyFico charges $19.95 for each score, but I found a discount code (S1403STL20FST) to reduce that price.
+MyFico charges for each score.

 Within seconds, I received my FICO 08 scores from each bureau: 807 from Experian, 806 from Equifax, and 806 from TransUnion.
 I expect little change between FICO 08 and FICO Score 9 for me since I don’t fit any of the above categories.
 But, if I had medical debt, my score could potentially increase by 25 points.